This article covers new features we have developed to enhance the RFQ module.

 - Choose “Conditioned question” option

 - Select the main question & answer which will trigger the condition

 - Choose if this question needs to show or hide from the question list, once triggered

 Please note that for the conditioned question, you can select a parent question, only Multiple choice or single choice type of questions.

 Helps you to add extra details or a headline, before the question or after the question.

 You can choose to pause an event, in case you need to add more items or additional questions.
 You have the option to show an alert banner to suppliers, or not.
 If you choose to show the banner, the suppliers will see a pop-up on their response page and will know the reason for which the event was paused.
 During the pause period, suppliers will no longer be able to submit their responses.

 5. “Resume” an RFQ

 Once you finish editing an event, you need to resume it in order to allow suppliers to further submit their responses.
-Just click “Resume” and now we can move all the supplier’s answers back in draft ( applicable only for the suppliers that have already submitted their response), and choose to show them a banner regarding the event being resumed.
+Just click “Resume” and now we can move all the supplier’s answers back to draft ( applicable only for the suppliers that have already submitted their response), and choose to show them a banner regarding the event being resumed.
 After this process, the supplier will see a pop-up, similar to the one that appeared when Pausing the event.

-You can choose to send the supplier's response back to draft, when the changes made for the RFQ will definitely have an impact on their already submitted response.
+You can choose to send the supplier’s response back to draft when the changes made for the RFQ will definitely have an impact on their already submitted response.
 After this, the supplier needs to review the changes (new items or questions), complete all the extra items & questions, and then submit his response once again.